themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 > Endometriosis can remain symptomatic after castration, with or without estrogen therapy.
 In such patients, there is a 33% frequency of intestinal involvement.
 At castration, consideration should be given to removal of invasive peritoneal and intestinal disease.
 Symptom improvement occurs in most patients after excision of endometriosis.

-**Hormonal Contraceptives/ Oral Birth Control:**
+**Hormonal Contraceptives and Hormone Suppression:**

-Knowing the true place of hormonal contraceptive in the treament of endometriosis is important for a patient to know.
-Many providers will inaccurately present oral contraceptives to patients as a "treatment" for the actual disease mechanism and fail to inform them it is only symptomatic suppression that can allow the disease to progress.
+Knowing the true place of hormonal contraceptives in the treatment of endometriosis is imperative for a patient.
+Most providers will offer, mention, or suggest using hormonal suppression as treatment option but few are educated on the risks, side effects, and limitations of these options.
+Many providers will inaccurately present oral contraceptives as a targeted "treatment" for the disease mechanism and fail to inform us it is only providing symptomatic suppression that can allow the disease to progress.
 A doctor should not believe all hormonal contraceptives work equally to manage the disease.
 Endo specialists agree hormonal contraceptives do not treat the disease, but can at times manage the symptoms until proper intervention or relief can be attained.
 An eye opening review and one I mention to all of my doctors is [Hormonal Contraception in Women with Endometriosis: a Systematic Review](https://www.ncbi.nlm.nih.gov/pubmed/30664383).
 The authors found,

 > Combined hormonal contraceptives  and progestin-only contraceptives are effective for the relief of endometriosis-related dysmenorrhoea, pelvic pain and dyspareunia, and improve Quality of Life.
 Some combined oral contraceptives decreased the risk of disease recurrence after conservative surgery, but progestin-only contraceptives did not.
 There is insufficient evidence, however, to reach definitive conclusions about the overall superiority of any particular hormonal contraceptive.